netboxlabs/orb-agent/README.md

 ```

 #### Supported backends
-At the moment, orb agent support the following backends:
+Currently, the Orb agent supports the following backends:
 - [Device Discovery](./docs/backends/device_discovery.md)
 - [Network Discovery](./docs/backends/network_discovery.md)

 ### Policies
- Policies is the way that backends understand how they should act and collect information.
-Each backend support multiple policies at same time.
- They should be defined under orb `policies` and the backend for each should be specified as each backend has its own internal way to define and handle policies:
+Policies define how backends should collect and process information.
+Each backend can handle multiple policies simultaneously.
+These policies must be defined under the orb `policies` section, with specific backend configurations, since each backend handles policies in its own unique way:

  ```yaml
 orb: